-The National Eye Institute’s statistics of Prevalence of Adult Vision Impairment and Age-Related Eye Diseases show that more than 35 million Americans over 40 had at least one of the big four types of eye problems, i.e., age-related macular degeneration, cataract, diabetic retinopathy or glaucoma.
+The National Eye Institute’s study on the prevalence of adult vision impairment and age-related eye diseases show that more than 35 million Americans over 40 suffer from one of the big four types of eye problems: age-related macular degeneration, cataract, diabetic retinopathy, or glaucoma.

 Effectiveness of PEMF therapy for glaucoma and optic nerve disorders

-According to a study from 19964, applying PEMF therapy for glaucoma decreased the visual field deficit or the size of the cataract.
+Another study from 19964, showed that applying PEMF therapy for glaucoma decreased the visual field deficit.
+It had an additional benefit of reducing the size of cataracts that may also have been present.

-Several ocular disorders are due to diabetes.
-PEMF therapy helps diabetic neuropathy6 and therefore it naturally helps diabetes related vision loss such as in cases of diabetic retinopathy.
+Several ocular disorders are due to diabetes, including glaucoma and retinopathy.
+PEMF therapy helps naturally helps many aspects of diabetes including related vision loss.

-With regular application of pulsed magnetic fields by using a device to deliver PEMF to the eyes, eye sight would naturally stop degenerating due to ageing.
-PEMF has anti-ageing benefits and therefore provides preventive care to your eyes.
+With regular application of pulsed magnetic fields by using a device to deliver PEMF to the eyes, eyesight would naturally stop degenerating due to aging.
+PEMFs have anti-aging benefits and therefore provides preventive care to your eyes.

 Some exciting news for competitive sports players and athletes, magnetic stimulation can reduce your reaction-time too.
-Visual afterimages last for microseconds or less.
-Even in the absence of small transients, visual inputs information will be perceived as fading from the perceptual experience.
-Journal of cognitive neuroscience published a recent experiment8 using magnetic stimulation applied to the brain’s visual cortex reduced fading of visual afterimages.
+Visual afterimages can last for microseconds, interfering with rapidly incoming new images.
+In the competetive setting microseconds can affect reaction time and performance.
+The Journal of Cognitive Neuroscience published a recent experiment7 using magnetic stimulation applied to the brain’s visual cortex that found improved fading of visual afterimages.

 Electrical stimulation or PEMF therapy for Prevention or Reversal of Eye problems?

-While electrical stimulation for eye health has been studied and applied more, this is due to electric stimulation being a much older technology.
-Electromagnetic stimulation has consistently proven to have superior effects as a pulsed electromagnetic field faces much lesser resistance than an electric field and thus is able to penetrate deeper and affect a wider area with lesser power.
+Because electrical stimulation is a much older technology, this has been studied and used more, therefore it has become the go-to for eye health.
+But, PEMF therapy has consistently proven to have superior effects.
+A pulsed electromagnetic field has no tissue resistance compared to strong tissue resistance with an electric field and thus is able to penetrate deeper and affect a wider area with less power and no discomfort.

-PEMF therapy for eyes also allows a more natural recovery for the cells as the electromagnetic therapy field is much weaker and stimulates the cells to recover more naturally due to improved oxygenation.
+PEMF therapy for eyes also allows a more natural recovery for the cells as the electromagnetic therapy field uses less power and stimulates the cells to recover more naturally due to improved oxygenation, regeneration and tissue energy production.
+PEMF therapy can also be applied by anyone at home, whereas electrical stimulation more often requires visiting specialists and multiple follow-up visits.

 PEMF therapy for Eyes Research citations